drewtodd/ocsr-newsletter/content/issues/2022-07/venerable-master.md

 - **Learn something New** - It would be great to learn a second language.
 I’ve dabbled with learning Spanish almost my whole life.
 I need to get beyond the basic survival skills of ordering a beer and asking for the bathroom.
 Update: Still need to learn something new.
 - **Learn to play golf** - This one is for my wife.
 She retired this year and is eagerly learning to play golf.
 This would be something fun for us to do together. *Update:  I’m back on the golf course with my wife and we enjoy playing golf on the weekend about twice a month at our favorite local course.
 We are having more fun together and enjoying being outside away from the screen.*
 - **Eat more Leafy vegetables** -  Another one my wife would like but basically less bacon and more green veggies. *Update - I’m killing this one.
 I have worked on my diet to include more vegetables and have at least one salad just about every day.*

+I look forward to seeing you all at our July Stated Meeting on Monday the 11th.

+Fraternally,